basho/rfc/open/query-buffers.md

    a temporary **disk-backed storage**.

-2. Query buffers will be automatically enabled for queries having a LIMIT or ORDER BY clause.
+2. Query buffers will be automatically enabled for queries having a LIMIT, OFFSET or ORDER BY clause.

 2. Data are stored in a **separate, isolated instance of eleveldb** running **colocally with the coordinator**.